 Conversing with Data Using Crowds

-We are developing a framework for using the crowd as a middle-layer that allows intelligent ML systems to become better at interacting with, and understanding, large datasets.
+We introduced a framework for using the crowd as a middle-layer that allows intelligent ML systems to become better at interacting with, and understanding, large datasets.

 Light-Emitting Data: Inferring Web Browsing Activity From Router LED Blinks